Exhibition Stadium: Reconfiguration for baseball

 Even in its new, expanded form, Exhibition Stadium was problematic for hosting both baseball and football.
-Blue Jays' President Paul Beeston noted Exhibition Stadium "wasn't just the worst stadium in baseball, it was the worst stadium in sports."
+Blue Jays' President Paul Beeston said it "wasn't just the worst stadium in baseball, it was the worst stadium in sports."

 Baseball problems

-Like most multi-purpose stadiums, the lower boxes were set further back than comparable seats at baseball-only stadiums to accommodate the wider football field.
-Compared to U.S. stadiums, this was magnified by the fact Canadian football fields are almost 34% larger than American football fields.
+Exhibition Stadium was unusual among MLB ballparks in that it was a football-specific venue later renovated for baseball, whereas most U.S. venues hosting baseball and football were either ballparks where football was a secondary consideration or "cookie-cutter" facilities designed from the outset to host both sports.
+Joe Robbie Stadium was built primarily for football but it was also designed to easily accommodate baseball and soccer.
+Like most multi-purpose stadiums, in Exhibition Stadium the lower boxes were set further back than comparable seats at baseball-only stadiums to accommodate the wider football field.

-Many of the seats down the right-field line and in right-centre were extremely far from the infield; they actually faced each other rather than the action.
-Some seats were as far as 820 feet from home plate — the greatest such distance of any stadium ever used as a principal home field in the major leagues.
+Moreover, at the time of the renovation a Canadian football field was almost 34% larger than an American football field.
+While in some respects the larger Canadian field arguably made retrofitting for baseball somewhat easier than was the case south of the border with previous examples such as Los Angeles Memorial Coliseum or future examples such as Mile High Stadium, it nevertheless left many of the seats down the right-field line and in right-centre extremely far from the infield; they actually faced each other rather than the action.
+Some seats were as far as 820 feet from home plate — the largest such distance of any stadium ever used as a principal home field in the major leagues.
 The Blue Jays realized early on that these seats were too far from the field to be of any use during the regular season.
-As such, they were only sold when necessitated by demand during the 1985 and 1987 pennant races.
+As such, they were only sold when necessitated by demand during the 1985 and 1987 pennant races, as well as the 1985 American League Championship Series.

 As the original grandstand was used for the outfield seats, these were the cheapest seats but were the only ones which offered some protection from the elements; the Blue Jays were the only MLB team using a stadium with such a configuration.

+Despite the poor sightlines of many seats, as well as the cold weather from the close proximity to the lake (see below), the Blue Jays nonetheless enjoyed strong attendance.